geraldjove/vending-machine-app/README.md

 See [Vite Configuration Reference](https://vitejs.dev/config/).

-## This project is using latest Node v22.4.0
+## This project is using the latest Node v22.4.0

 ### installs fnm (Fast Node Manager)